Shopify/polaris/polaris.shopify.com/content/components/text-field.md

       works to help merchants understand how to fix errors that result from incorrect formatting (such as dates or passwords with specific character requirements).
-If more explanation is needed, link to the Shopify Help Center.undefinedundefined
+If more explanation is needed, link to the Shopify Help Center.
   - fileName: text-field-with-prefix-or-suffix.tsx
     title: Text field with prefix or suffix
     description: >-
-      Use as a special form of help text that works best inline.Use a prefix for things like currency symbols (“$”, “¥”, “£”).Use suffix for things like units of measure (“in”, “cm”).undefinedundefined
+      Use as a special form of help text that works best inline.Use a prefix for things like currency symbols (“$”, “¥”, “£”).Use suffix for things like units of measure (“in”, “cm”).
   - fileName: text-field-with-vertical-content.tsx
     title: Text field with vertical content
     description: >-